jcayabyab/bike2go/README.md

    - Creates two separate node instances on the back-end and the front-end.
    - Uses concurrently to run the entire application i.e. both the server and client node instances with `npm run dev`.
 - Contains examples of Express routes, Mongoose models, and Express services.
+- Sets up Reduxd logic around store and dispatch.
+- Contains examples of Redux actions and reducers.
 - Initializes a config folder with logic for prod vs. dev routing.
    - This config contains a key-value pair for the user to input a MongoURI.
 - Proxies HTTP requests from the front-end to the back-end server route `/api`.